TheBlackParrot/SpinRequests/README.md

 | `/query`   | Queries SpinShare for basic map information.<br/>`/query/12345`                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 | [Map Data](#map-data-type)           |
 | `/queue`   | Gets the current request queue.<br/>- Requests from specific users can be obtained by using a `user` query parameter.<br/>`/queue?user=TheBlackParrot`                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | Array([Map Data](#map-data-type))    |

+**Base game and DLC maps will also work with the mod,** but must be *specifically* asked for by using their identifiers (codes/numbers visible in the top-left corner of the in-game chart card when selecting a chart).
+> [!NOTE]
+> **Base game maps use an identifier of `BG##`.**
+>
+> For example:
+> - "Into the Light" by Notaker from the Monstercat DLC Pack has an ID of `MC3`, which is the same identifier visible in the top-left corner of its in-game chart card.
+> - "Humanity" by Max Brhon from the base game has an ID of `5`.
+Since it's a base game map, it's referred to as `BG5`.

 > [!NOTE]
 > SpinShare supports map links using file reference codes, integer IDs are not needed. (e.g. `https://spinsha.re/song/spinshare_688b977c51882`)